denizgenc/my-public-notes/security/cryptography/bcs_employment_of_cryptography/algorithm_protocol_cheatsheet.md

     generated stream is compromised
 - CSPRNGs are used for generating keys
   - So the "initial state" for these functions are regarded as key material
+    - Initial state must have enough entropy to generate a number that is sufficiently random
+    - If not enough entropy from sources on the operating system (e.g. Linux's `/dev/random`), get user to shake mouse/mash keyboard

 # List of cryptographic algorithms
 - [DES](#DES)